Explicit Acyclic Models and (Co)Chain Operations: Preview of Parts I, II, and III

 \subsection{Preview of Part I}

-Section 3 is a digression before we really begin the paper that summarizes some basic properties of tensor products of chain complexes $C_* \otimes D_*$ and chain complexes of homomorphisms $HOM(C_*, D_*)$.
+Section 3 is a digression before we really begin the paper that summarizes some basic properties of tensor products of chain complexes $C_* \otimes D_*$ and chain complexes of linear maps of graded modules $HOM(C_*, D_*)$.
 The latter include dual cochain complexes.
 We state a number of adjoint relationships and duality relationships between such complexes.
-We also discuss actions of symmetric groups on multitensor products of chain and cochain complexes.
-It seemed reasonable to just set our conventions on signs and other aspects of chain and cochain complexes and tensor products early on.
-Section 3 can be skimmed, or essentially ignored, before moving on.\\
+We discuss actions of symmetric groups on multitensor products of chain and cochain complexes.
+We also make a few basic remarks about chain homotopies.
+It seems reasonable to just set our conventions on signs and other aspects of chain and cochain complexes and tensor products early on.
+Section 3 can be skimmed, or essentially ignored, before moving on.
+The results are used much later to explain the $CoEnd$ and $End$ operad structures associated to chain and cochain complexes.
+In the final (asterisked) subsection of Section 3 we preview how additive cohomology operations, including the Steenrod cyclic reduced power operations, arise from certain equivariant chain maps $B_* \otimes C_* \to C_*^{\otimes p}$.\\

-In Section 4 we make precise the notion of a contraction of an augmented, base pointed chain complex.
-Roughly, a contraction is a chain homotopy $h \colon C_* \to C_{*+1}$ that identifies the homology of $C_*$ with the homology of a point.
-So $dh+hd = Id$ in non-zero degrees.
-We show that one can always find a contraction satisfying $h^2 = 0$, which is an extremely useful property that plays a major role throughout the paper.
+In Section 4 we make precise the notion of a contraction of a base pointed, augmented chain complex $\FF\xrightarrow{\iota} C_* \xrightarrow {\epsilon} \FF$ with $\epsilon \iota = Id_\FF$.
+A contraction is a chain homotopy $h \colon C_* \to C_{*+1}$ from $\iota \epsilon$ to the identity.
+So $dh+hd = Id_{C_*} - \iota \epsilon$ and $C_*$ is chain homotopy equivalent to the complex $\FF$ concentrated in degree 0.
+We show that one can always find a contraction satisfying $h^2 = 0$ and $h \iota = 0$, which is an extremely useful property that plays a major role throughout the paper.
 The symmetrical structure consisting of a graded module and two self-maps $d, h$ of degrees $-1$ and $+1$ satisfying $d^2 = 0, h^2 = 0, dh+hd = Id$ seems provocative.\footnote{Symmetry is broken if one works primarily with complexes $C_*$ that are bounded below.
 Also, with $G$-complexes, $d$ is equivariant but $h$ is not.} Any contraction says more than that a chain complex with differential $d$ has the same homology as a point.
 It provides a specific somewhat sophisticated reason why that is true as part of the structure.
 It is more mysterious why the additional property $h^2 = 0$ is so useful. \\